namesakefyi/namesake.fyi/src/pdfs/README.md

 Use the [BentoPDF Form Creator](https://bentopdf.com/form-creator.html).
 Upload the original PDF form that was downloaded.

 Examine the names of all fields in the form.
-Our goal is to take existing names, which may exist as vague labels ("type"), full sentence phrases ("[A] I receive assistance from ..."), odd internal markers ("OptC[B]select_1"), or a mix of the above.
-We want these labels to be more understandable.
+These names are what we use to map user submittions from Namesake forms to the final output in the completed PDF.
+Often times, the raw .pdf downloaded from a .gov website will have PDF field names that are vague ("type"), full sentences ("[A] I receive assistance from ..."), meaningless internal markers ("OptC[B]select_1"), or a mix of all three.

-Guidance on choosing names:
+To make things easier for us, let's rename them:

 1. Use `camelCase` naming for all fields, like `residenceStreetAddress` or `newFirstName`.
 2. Prefix checkbox fields with `is`, `should`, or `has`.
 For example, `isReceivingMedicaid` or `shouldReturnOriginalDocuments`.
+   a.
+If there are two sepraate checkboxes representing the same boolean value (such as a "Yes" and "No" checkbox for the same question), you can add the suffix `True` and `False`.
+For example, `hasPreviousNameChangeTrue` and `hasPreviousNameChangeFalse`.
 3. Try to match the list of [existing field definitions](../constants/fields.ts).
-It's okay if they're not exactly the same, but keeping them close will make the next step easier.
+Nothing needs to *exactly* match, but keeping the names close will make the next step easier.
 4. Don't hesitate to make a name long, if it needs to be; some of these form fields are very specific.

 When all user-enterable fields have been labeled and positioned, download the modified PDF and save it anywhere.